 Today, I am publishing the Council Tax Reduction Scheme Annual Report for 2020-21.

 This statement is being issued during recess in order to keep members informed of the findings of the research.
 Should members wish me to make a further statement or to answer questions on this when the Senedd returns, I would be happy to do so.

 Since 2013-14, the Welsh Government has continued to protect vulnerable and low‑income households across Wales by maintaining full entitlements to support with their council tax bills under our Council Tax Reduction Scheme (CTRS).

 We have continued to support the scheme with the provision of £244m in the annual local government settlement.
 The tailored nature of our national scheme means that this support is targeted towards those who need it most.

-As always, and particularly in the current uncertain and challenging circumstances, I would encourage everyone to check our website to see whether they are entitled for help with their council tax bill under our reduction scheme or one of the other discounts which are available:
+As always, and particularly in the current uncertain and challenging circumstances, I would encourage everyone to check our website to see whether they are entitled for help with their council tax bill under our reduction scheme or one of the other discounts available.

-I am grateful for the continued assistance of local authorities in delivering the CTRS and in helping to ensure that this important financial support reaches eligible households.
-I remain committed to ensuring further action is taken to mitigate the consequences for people affected by the UK Government’s welfare reforms, as well as supporting vulnerable households in response to Covid-19.
+I am grateful for the continued assistance of local authorities in delivering CTRS and in helping to ensure that this important financial support reaches eligible households.
+I remain committed to ensuring further action is taken to mitigate the consequences for people affected by the UK Government’s welfare reforms.